Terms & Conditions & Policies

 Cancellation or Alteration

 If you have to alter your booking we will usually be happy to transfer your booking to another day if space permits but, if not, you may be charged the full rate for the session booked.
 In the event of a cancellation, in some circumstances we may be able to offer a credit note to be used on some of our other courses.
-In the event that the venue closes, for example due to snow, we are unfortunately unable to offer full refunds.
+In the event that a venue closes, for example due to snow or illness, we are unfortunately unable to offer full refunds.
 A partial refund or credit note may be offered depending on the circumstances.

 Weather Safety Policy - Download

 We offer one hour extra before and after each camp day.
 This time is for parents who need/want to drop early and/or pick up late.
 No coaching is likely to be provided during this time but they will be looked after by our coaching team.
 At some venues there may be some games to play, such as cricket card games.

 Children taking part in activities on site are covered by our public liability insurance.

 First Aid, Medical Conditions and Treatments

 All our Coaches are first aiders and are trained to administer basic first aid assistance should your child require it.
 The emergency services will be called if further assistance is required.
 Parents should ensure that any special requirements or allergies are notified on the booking forms and, where required, supplementary medical forms.
 Twenty20 Community Cricket personnel are unable to administer medicines unless prescribed by a Doctor.
 Parents are required to sign the medicines in and out each day.